carmon/carmon/README.md

-### Hi there 👋
+## Hi there 👋

 My name is Emiliano and I'm a developer living in Buenos Aires, Argentina.
 I'm a frontend && fullstack dev and like graphics programming a lot.

-Currently working on:
+### Currently working on:
+- Personal blog, named [til](https://github.com/carmon/til), it's a node app that generates a [static blog](https://til.vercel.app/), currently developing it with [til-utils](https://github.com/carmon/til-utils), a github application that aims to turn any github repository into a blog.
 - [jmod](https://github.com/carmon/jmod), a JSON -> HTML form library, currently doing it while [streaming](https://www.twitch.tv/carmontv).
 - [textarea-ui](https://github.com/carmon/textarea-ui), a little experiment with textareas to build the UI for my new personal page.
 - [rifles](https://github.com/carmon/rifles), a public exploring-roguelike videogame.

-Some personal shortcuts:
+#### Personal shortcuts:
 - [TS boilerplate](https://github.com/carmon/boiler-ts)
 - [JS fullstack boilerplate](https://github.com/carmon/boiler-fullstack-js)